Van Wyck Homestead Museum: Recent years

 With the construction of I-84 and its exit ramps in the immediate vicinity of the homestead, the Snook family donated the house and 1 acre to the Fishkill Historical Society, which was founded in 1962 to preserve the house from demolition and has since continued to restore and to operate it as a museum.
 However, much of the Depot site was developed in the 1970s, causing the loss of many artifacts from the period.

 The Van Wyck Homestead is the last remaining structure of the supply depot, which now contains a vast Continental Army Burial Complex.
 The 70 acre to the east and west of the homestead, including the exit ramps from I-84, were added to the National Register of Historic Places as the Fishkill Depot Supply Site on January 21, 1974.
 In 2007, a team of archaeologists using ground penetrating radar discovered hundreds of graves at the southern end of the property.
 Friends of the Fishkill Supply Depot and United States Senator Charles Schumer are leading a project to save the site under the Battlefield Protection Act and to create a National Park on the site.

 In 2016 developer Domenic Broccoli proposed taking eight acres of land to develop Continental Commons, an "18th century colonial village,".

 Lance Ashworth, president of Friends of the Fishkill Supply Depot, asserted that this development would "destroy an authentic historical site for the sake of building a cheap replica."
 He noted that Broccoli told the town planning board he wants to include an International House of Pancakes location as part of the complex.
 A spokesperson for Broccoli responded that the IHOP would not be located on actual burial grounds.
 IHOP said that no plans for a restaurant at that location has been approved.

 Archeological site

 Most of the area of the Fishkill Supply Depot was developed for the Dutchess Mall, which opened in 1974.
-During the construction of the mall and archaeological excavations on the site many artifacts, such as cannonballs, muskets, utensils, and uniform buttons have been unearthed and the Fishkill Historical Society holds about 10,000 pieces.
-It is also believed, that many soldiers of the Continental Army who died in battle or from smallpox are buried in the area, but the location of the burials remains unknown.

 For that reason, the same year the mall opened the National Park Service, which oversees the National Register, separately added the 70 acre south of I-84 and bisected by Route 9 to the Register as the Fishkill Supply Depot Site.
 Much of that land, particularly on the east of the home, remains undeveloped and unexcavated, awaiting future investigation.